-We'll meet you at 8:00 pm the evening before your trip begins at the Microtel Inn and Suites in Vernal, Utah (technically Naples, UT) 435/781-8141.
-We'll give you your waterproof bags, go over final trip logistics and answer any last minute questions.
-The following morning we will reconvene at Split Mountain Boat Ramp in Dinosaur National Monument for the shuttle to the launch site.
-The lead guide will have directions and times.
+We'll meet you at 8:00 pm the evening before your trip begins at the Microtel Inn and Suites in Vernal, Utah (1041 South 1500 East, Naples, UT 84078; 435/363-0113).
+At the pre-trip meeting, we'll give you your waterproof bags, go over final trip logistics, and answer any last minute questions.
+The following morning we will re-convene at Split Mountain Boat Ramp in Dinosaur National Monument for the shuttle to the launch site.
+Your lead guide will have directions and times.
+If you are flying directly in to Vernal and don't have a vehicle, call us and we can help you make alternative arrangements.
 The trip will conclude at Split Mountain around 3:00 p.m. on the last day.

-Vernal is on State Highway 40, approximately 180 miles, (3 hours), east of Salt Lake City.
-The Microtel Inn is towards the eastern end of town.
+Driving: Vernal is on State Highway 40, approximately 180 miles, (3 hours), east of Salt Lake City.
+The Microtel Inn is east of downtown Vernal (in the suburb of Naples).
 Directions to Split Mountain Boat Ramp, (30 minutes outside of town), will be given at the pre-trip meeting.
 There is a fee to enter the Park and vehicles will be left at the Boat Ramp for the duration of the trip.

 Oar rafts are 18 feet long, carry all of the overnight gear and up to 5 guests.
 They are rowed by a guide using oars attached to a metal frame.
 Guests ride in the front, hang on through the rapids and relax in the calm stretches.